kouliping/en/documentation/Management-and-Monitoring/Tag/Introduction/Restrictions.md

 # Restriction Description

  - Each tag only contains one key and one value.
 The key and the value shall not be blank.
-The blanks at the beginning and the end of the key and value will be filtered automatically, and the multiple blanks in the character will be combined into one blank;
+The leading and trailing spaces are automatically filtered, and multiple spaces contained in name characters are automatically processed into one space;

  - The key and value of the tag shall be case sensitive, and the tag with different case will be treated as different tag;